HelpGiveThanks/HGTconfiguration/README.md

      Learn more about SSL Certificates here http://en.wikipedia.org/wiki/SSL_certificate

      !SAVE MONEY!
-You can host several small family website project-managers and forums on one hosting plan, setting various privacy levels for different projects, forum topics, etc. = allow just imediate family members access, all family and friends but no strangers, etc.  It's your website so you have full control over privacy!
+You can host several small family website project-managers and forums on one hosting plan, setting various privacy levels for different projects, forum topics, etc. Privacy examples – allow just immediate family members access, all family and friends but no strangers, etc.  It's your website so you have full control over privacy!
 1. Log into your cPanel: http://YOURWEBSITE.ORG/cpanel.
 1. Scroll down to Software/Services sections and click on Softaculous icon.
 1. Enter 'The Bug' in the top right search box, and click on The Bug Genie.
 1. Click the blue 'install' button.
 1. Leave most everything as is, but change
-     1. In Directory 'buggenie' to 'pm' for project manager.
+     1. In Directory textbox info from 'buggenie' to 'pm' for project manager.
      1. Leave the password as 'pass' and change it when you're finished setting up (it's just a lot easier).
      1. Change the email address to an email address associated with a Gravatar icon: https://en.gravatar.com
 1. Click the grey 'install' button.